BarthesSimpson/react-redux-testing/README.md

 ## Unit Tests

-* These are at the Redux level, and test either:
+* These are generally at the Redux level, and test either:
   * That a reducer behaves as expected given a certain action
   * That a saga/thunk causes the expected side effect(s) given a certain action

+* There are also unit tests for helper methods, e.g.
+  * Converting between different data structures
+  * Formatting data for presentation in a view

 * These tests are ideal for TDD